AlphaHans/ChromiumProguardDemo/README.md

 // Original name: org_chromium_android_1webview_AwBrowserContext_clearFormData
 public static native void MegOH44r(long nativeAwBrowserContext);
 ```
-I decompiled the compiled artifact demo.apk to check J/N.java and found that the method MegOH44r no longer exists, which confirms my assumption mentioned in question 1 of my email:
+I decompiled the compiled artifact demo.apk to check J/N.java and found that the method MegOH44r no longer exists, which confirms my assumption mentioned in question 1 of my email: The unused JNI methods being deleted by r8 due to them not being referenced in the Java